brodycj/create-react-native-module/README.md

   --module-prefix <modulePrefix>            The module prefix for the library module, ignored if --module-name is specified (Default: `react-native`)
   --package-identifier <packageIdentifier>  [Android] The Java package identifier used by the Android module (Default: `com.reactlibrary`)
   --platforms <platforms>                   Platforms the library module will be created for - comma separated (Default: `ios,android`)
+  --tvos-enabled                            Generate the module with tvOS build enabled (requires react-native-tvos fork, with minimum version of 0.60, and iOS platform to be enabled)
   --github-account <githubAccount>          The github account where the library module is hosted (Default: `github_account`) --author-name <authorName>                The author's name (Default: `Your Name`) --author-email <authorEmail>              The author's email (Default: `yourname@email.com`)